ravindub/Todolist/README.md

 # Simple To-Do List Web Application

-A minimalist and intuitive to-do list application designed with Express.js, EJS, and MongoDB.
+A minimalist and intuitive to-do list application developed with Express.js, EJS, and MongoDB.
 Efficiently organize and store your tasks with real-time database support.

 ## Features: